Last Updated on 24 May 2022 by admin

 Zerologon (CVE-2020-1472) is a critical vulnerability that affects Windows servers.
 Given certain circumstances, this vulnerability can allow an attacker to bypass authentication and then gain administrator-level privileges in a matter of seconds.

 This vulnerability received the maximum score of 10 under the Common Vulnerability Scoring System (CVSS) and has led Microsoft to strongly advocate the installation of the security patches released in August 2020 on all Active Directory domain controllers.

 What is Active Directory?

-Zerologon affects the Active Directory resource found typically on Windows enterprise server.
+Zerologon affects the Active Directory resource found typically on Windows enterprise servers.
 The severity of this vulnerability was scored so highly because Active Directory contains and maintains the security policies and permissions of all users for the entire network.
 These security policies and permissions can range from blocking users from changing the background of their computers to granting users the ability to read highly sensitive documents.
 Depending on the size of the enterprise network, this could affect hundreds of thousands of users throughout the entirety of the company’s domain.